Elevator pitch

 Motivation

-Discussion of pros and cons
+Discussion of strengths and weaknesses

 Aggregate issues

-Labor force participation—Aggregate, gender, and age
+Labor force participation — aggregate, gender, and age

 The demographics of unemployment—Age and gender